hindutva/hindutva.github.io/content/main/rivals/abe-disease/0-theism/secularism.md

 ---

 ## Intro
+- Secularist argument: "If your religious faith requires you to enforce its tenets on those who are not members of your faith-community, then your religion is incompatible with a free society and society has a right to defend itself against such encroachment."
 - Secularism, being in some sense "softer" in appearance to harder anti-theism and Abrahamisms, is insidious and dangerous from the heathen perspective.
 Hence it merits a separate page.
 - Alternative phrases that helps us understand secularism better
     - sickularism